S0c5/node-check-word/README.md

 # check-word

-check if the word exist in the language configured, the language could be english or spanish
+check if the word exist in the language configured, the language could be english , spanish, french or german

 ### install